I have been living with IBS since the early 2000s. What I have learned over the years has made it much easier to function.

 Bifidobacterium has, by far, shown the most promising results in treating IBS.
 According to MedScape and PubMed, studies done on all of the below strains offer promising conclusions:

-- Bifidobacterium bifidum: 47% of people in a trial of this bacteria reported an improvement of IBS symptoms.
+- Bifidobacterium bifidum: 47% of people in a trial of this bacteria reported an improvement in IBS symptoms.